vivekvashisht04/vivekvashisht04/README.md

 ## Projects:

-Here is a highlight of a recently completed project:

 ### 🌟 Project: Onboard Automator

 **Objective:** Automate employee onboarding to Microsoft Entra ID (Azure AD) and assign Azure resources.